 "Then what's bad about the current assault by bigness?"
 I asked.

 "What's bad, " explained Robert, "is that this invasion of global interests into America's response to the pandemic is disguised as domestic policy, much as people's obsession with the Dow Jones is disguised as a domestic concern.
 Money itself is no longer domestic.
 And as noted- your foreign policy is as much impacted by global interests as your pandemic policy."

 Gandalf, who I think tries to overcome his origins in a fictional place (Middle-earth) by making occasional germain comments about our universe, did so: "I agree, Americans face a paradox: If they go to war, they will think they are being nationalistic, but they will not be serving nationalism."

 "Gandalf," I asked, "You lived through a type of world war in The Lord of the Rings.
 How was that different from our wars?
 When you arrived at Frodo's hobbit hole that day and told him of danger abroad, were you an internationalist or what?"

 Gandalf was unruffled: "The point is that I told the hobbits the truth.
 I did not mischaracterize the protagonists.
 Sauron et al were exactly the threats I made them out to be.
 You didn't need to wonder if it was an international concern or domestic; it was both.
 But when you hear about your enemies, you are given cover stories to disguise who they actually are."

-"This particular cover story may be coming to an end," said Betty, "as it is now plain that the Trump White House is balancing human lives, which in Robert's formulation are a national interest, against "productivity" and "growth," terms which, thanks to your media, have acquired strong positive connotations, but which can now be identified as global interests that are not necessarily positive."
+"One important cover story is unravelling," said Betty, "as it is now clear that the Trump White House is balancing the health of citizens, which in Robert's formulation is a national interest, against "productivity" and "growth," terms which, thanks to your media, have acquired strong positive connotations, but which can now be identified as global interests that are not necessarily positive."